 Serial port configuration pane enables specification of how the port is connected.
+There are two types of serial port services: virtual and physical.

-Currently the port connected only to a virtual terminal.
-Virtual terminal can be connected to a terminal emulator.
+Virtual ports are connected via network to a client, usually a terminal emulator.
 We provide a free terminal emulator PuTTY (written by Simon Tatham), which is widely used.
 This is the default terminal emulator used by AlphaVM.
-You can choose another terminal emulator and configure it here.
+You can choose another terminal emulator and configure it in the serial port configuration section.